kanaria69/Mainecoco/README.md

-## Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+## What do you call a bear with no teeth?
+A gummy bear!